art-hack/Self-Driving-AI/README.md

 # Self-Driving-AI
-A trial at creating a automated self driving bot for GRID Autosport
+A trial at creating a automated self driving bot for GRID Autosport.
+Major focus was on implementing image processing techniques.

 We started by Capturing the original frames from the game itself:
 ## Image Capture